 The University of Texas School of Biomedical Informatics at Houston (SBMI), formerly known as the School of Health Information Sciences (SHIS), was founded in 1972 as the School of Allied Health Sciences.
 The school is the newest of the six UTHealth schools.
 UTHealth is located in the world-renowned Texas Medical Center (TMC), one of the largest medical centers in the world.

 In 1992, UTHealth determined it would focus on graduate education in the health sciences.
 At that time, the school began to shift from traditional allied health baccalaureate programs toward the development of graduate programs to join the other professional and graduate schools in the university.
 In 1997, the school created the Department of Health Informatics and began to offer a Master of Science in health informatics.
 In 2001, the school name was changed to the School of Health Information Sciences (SHIS), which also subsumed all faculty and students in the department.
-The school offered a Master of Science in health informatics, a Doctor of Philosophy in health informatics and a certificate program in Health Informatics for non-degree seeking students.
+The school offered a Master of Science in health informatics, a Doctor of Philosophy in health informatics and a Certificate Program in health informatics for non-degree seeking students.
 In 2010, the school underwent another name change.
 SHIS became the School of Biomedical Informatics.
-SBMI currently offers certificate programs in health informatics, a Master of Science in Health Informatics with two tracks: a traditional research track and an applied health informatics track, a Doctor of Philosophy in Health Informatics and dual-degree programs with the School of Public Health and the University of Texas Rio Grande Valley School of Medicine.
+SBMI currently offers certificate programs in biomedical informatics; a Master of Science in biomedical informatics with two tracks: a traditional research track and an applied biomedical informatics track; a Doctor of Philosophy in biomedical informatics; and dual-degree programs with the UTHealth School of Public Health and the University of Texas Rio Grande Valley School of Medicine.

 Many of the master's degree alumni work in hospitals that are implementing electronic health record systems (EHRs).
 They analyze the EHR needs of the hospitals by assessing the number of users and then train workers to use the systems.
 Doctoral students generally work in academia after completing their degrees.
 In academia, they are able do research as well as teach.